Along the Terrace of the Lions in Delos

 From Athens, the highway going to Meteora (also towards Thessaloniki) heads north, and particularly in Agios Konstantinos (part of Central Greece), bus passengers will have magnificent vistas of the tributaries of the Aegean Sea, like the Malian and North Euboean gulfs.

-Olive groves are abundant in the area, and they have provided the country—just like in ancient times—with a steady source of revenue—whether as food, oil, or any other by-products like soap, cream, or lotions.
-It takes about 35 to 40 lbs. of olives to produce a liter of olive oil, but Greek olive oil is one—if not the best—of the best olive oils on the planet.
+Olive groves are abundant in the area, which had provided for the country – just like in ancient times – a steady source of revenue — whether as food, oil, or any other by-products like soap, cream, or lotions.
+It takes about 35 to 40 lbs. of olives to produce a liter of olive oil, but Greek olive oil is one –if not the best– of the best olive oils on the planet.

 After the long but comfortable bus ride –mainly paved highways– we parked right across the train station where we should have disembarked in Kalabaka had the trains from Athens been operational.
 We would also get our bus rides back to Athens in this area.